iOS Screen Time Redesign Concept

 Pick an idea

-To pick an idea, I reached out to my friends to ask for feedback (I tried to get feedback from the people I interviewed on the first day, but unfortunately some of them already went home as the semester ends).
+To pick an idea, I reached out to the users I interviewed earlier to ask for feedback.
 I introduced the user contexts as well as the problems and then showed the sketches to them.
-Generally speaking, from talking to people, I realized that the 3rd idea is the most popular one.
-I also got some key insights below:
+Generally speaking, from talking to people, I realized that the 3rd idea is the most popular one among all the ideas.
+I also got some key insights below to help me generate the final idea:

 Based on the insights and tried my best to find a balance between flexibility, ease of use, delightfulness and the appropriate strength of block, I finally decided to combine the 2nd and the 3rd ideas together: